magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLVoice/UnityEngine.XR.MagicLeap.MLVoice.md

 **Details**

+APIs for the voice service system.

-To use the voice feature (with a specific application's intent list), the application should send a Scriptable Object called [MLVoiceIntentsConfiguration](/unity-api/api/Classes/MLVoiceIntentsConfiguration/MLVoiceIntentsConfiguration.md), Located under Assets/Magic Leap/Voice Intents Configuration, with the application's voice intents data to MLVoice.SetupVoiceIntents().
+To use the voice feature (with a specific application's intent list), the application should send a Scriptable Object called [MLVoiceIntentsConfiguration](/unity-api/api/Classes/MLVoiceIntentsConfiguration/MLVoiceIntentsConfiguration.md), Located under Assets/Magic Leap/Voice Intents Configuration, with the application's voice intents data to [MLVoice.SetupVoiceIntents()](/unity-api/api/UnityEngine.XR.MagicLeap/MLVoice/UnityEngine.XR.MagicLeap.MLVoice.md#mlresult-setupvoiceintents).

 Name, id, and value should be unique.
 Value is the phrase needed to be spoken out loud after "Hey Magic Leap" " | " may be used in the configuration file's value field to indicate multiple values tied to the same name and id.